twobulls/aws-security-bot/README.md

 ### Deploying with Serverless Framework
 You can optionally deploy this service using Serverless Framework.
 It will run at 10:55am every weekday using the server's timezone.
-This has been test with Serverless Framework v1.26.1.
+This has been tested with Serverless Framework v1.26.1.

 ###### Install Serverless Framework
 First, install `npm` using whatever method you prefer, e.g.,